awsdocs/aws-cdk-guide/v2/get_context_var.md

 ------

-For more details on working with context variables, see [Runtime context](context.md)\.
+For more details on working with context variables, see [Context values and the AWS CDK](context.md)\.